-The figures depict the two different demands for each of the three available scenarios.
+Figures 2.12 to 2.19 depict the two different demands for each of the three available scenarios.
 It can be observed that the lowest the nitrogen content is, the highest the water demand based on nutrient needs gets, unlike the water demand which is stable whatever the nutrient content in the water.
-The nitrogen-based demand supply with the smallest deviation from the water demand is the one that corresponds to the second scenario, the highest nitrogen content, (20 mg / lt) and is the one selected between the three as the optimal.
+The nitrogen-based demand supply with the smallest deviation from the water demand is the one that corresponds to the second scenario, the highest nitrogen content, (20 mg/l) and is the one selected between the three as the optimal.
 Consequently, the resulting design supply is the Qd2.